edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 There is a race condition for `Marked As Pushed` when Core Data is persisting Events received from the Message Bus.
 Core Data may not have finished persisting an Event before the Application Service has processed the Event and requested the Event be `Marked As Pushed`.
 Options to resolve this race condition are:

+1. **Remove `Mark as Pushed` capability and just rely on time based scrubbing of old Events.**
-1. App SDK retries `Marked As Pushed` request when receives 404 (Not Found) status and fails after some number of reties.
+2. App SDK retries `Marked As Pushed` request when receives 404 (Not Found) status and fails after some number of reties.
-2. V2 `Marked As Pushed` API creates a pending queue of Event IDs and retries the `Marked As Pushed`  and fails after some number of reties.
+3. V2 `Marked As Pushed` API creates a pending queue of Event IDs and retries the `Marked As Pushed`  and fails after some number of reties.

 ### V2 Event DTO

 As this development will be part of the Ireland release all Events published to the Message Bus will use the V2 Event DTO.
 This is already implemented in Core Data for the V2 AddEvent API.

 #### Validation

-The Device SDKs will validate the Event DTO prior to publishing.
-This will catch any new DTO validation that the SDK may not have been updated to properly handle, allow the issue to be caught early.

 Services receiving the Event DTO from the Message Bus will log validation errors and stop processing the Event.